-HOUSE is a curated contemporary visual arts event, taking place biennially in October across Brighton and Hove.
-HOUSE produces a series of co-commissions, often with city visual arts partners, and invites an internationally respected artist both to produce a major new piece of work and to develop a curatorial theme.
-Other co-commissioning opportunities are offered to a range of emerging, mid career and artists otherwise marginalised from the art world mainstream, along with a wider community programme.
+HOUSE was a curated contemporary visual arts event, which took place biennially in October across Brighton & Hove.
+HOUSE produced a series of co-commissions, often with city visual arts partners, and invited an internationally respected artist both to produce a major new piece of work and to develop a curatorial theme.
+Other co-commissioning opportunities were offered to a range of emerging and mid-career artists and artists otherwise marginalised from the art world mainstream, along with a wider community programme.

-HOUSE was conceived in 2008 to provide a commissioning platform for contemporary visual artists and to promote a wider public engagement with contemporary visual arts in the city of Brighton and Hove.
+HOUSE was conceived in 2008 to provide a commissioning platform for contemporary visual artists and to promote a wider public engagement with contemporary visual arts in the city of Brighton & Hove.

 Inclusivity and accessibility are inherent to HOUSE offering the potential to experience new ideas and different ways of thinking within the artistic process.